SantoshSrinivas79/meteor-breadcrumb-plugin/README.md

 # Current Issues

-* Breadcrumbs refuse to update on a route change.
-I'm trying to use a template's autorun to do this but am not having much luck :)
 * It current utilizes a private variable within FlowRouter which may cause it to break on FlowRouter updates.( I'll submit an issue about this once the other issues are resolved)

 Until the above issues are released, i'm not publishing this package to atmosphere.

+# Future plans

+I want to look at getting this using [RouteLayer](https://github.com/nicolaslopezj/meteor-router-layer/) so that it is router independant which would be great!

-# Try the [demo](http://meteor-breadcrumb-plugin-basic-example.meteor.com) which can be found on [github](https://github.com/monbro/meteor-breadcrumb-plugin/tree/master/examples/basic)
+# Try the [demo](http://meteor-breadcrumb-plugin-basic-example.meteor.com) which can be found on [github](https://github.com/rfox90/meteor-breadcrumb-plugin/tree/master/examples/basic)

 # Dependencies